cyberlawlibrary/Casebooks/readme.md

 ## About

 This is a  collection of patched together html e-books.
 It's meant to allow students to access their textbooks in a browser without needing to use the distracting interface that the big textbook publishers force on students.
-With this version, you can print as much as you want, edit the text directly to make corrections,\* access the book from unlimited devices, and keep it indefinitely without worrying that a company will cut off your access to the text.
+With this version, you can print as much as you want, edit the text directly to make corrections,\* access the book offline from unlimited devices, and keep it indefinitely without worrying that a company will cut off your access to the text.

 These html files are also hopefully easier to use than a scanned pdf of the book.
 An html file of the entire casebook is thousands of times smaller than an equivalent pdf file.
-On basically any computer from this millennium, having a dozen html format casebooks open at the same time wouldn't make your computer slow down or freeze.
+These files will hopefully make a high quality digital casebook accessible to students without access to a fast internet connection or high-powered computer.

 Clicking on footnotes and other navigation links within the document will jump you to the referenced section.
 There are also separate TOC and Index files in the chapters folder; clicking on a page number hyperlink from one of these files will first open the html of the whole book and then. after a short pause, jump to the page you selected.